deskmatik/deskmatik/README.md

 # DESKMATIK
 Open source smart desk controller https://deskmatik.com

 Open Source solution for standing desks which does not support wireless control out of the box.
-The project goal refers to create an universal firmware for standing desks and offer a set of custom features to the desk owners like wireless control, home assistant integration, scheduled movements and much more.
+The project goal refers to create an universal firmware for standing desks and offer a set of custom features to the desk owners like: wireless control, home assistant integration, scheduled movements and much more.

-The firmware has simple WiFi connection interface where you can submit your WiFi network credentials.
-ESP tries to connect to the WiFi network, in case it fails the ESP starts the Access Point mode.
-In this mode you can connect to its WiFi network (search for DESKMATIK wifi network and connect to it using your phone or pc, default password is 123456789), navigate to default IP which is 192.168.4.1 in web browser and setup your WiFi network credentials on settings page.
-Now, when the ESP is connected to your local network you can navigate to it's ip (either static IP configured in config.h either provided by your router) and controll the desk using web interface.
+The firmware has simple WiFi connection web interface where you can submit your WiFi network credentials.
+The ESP tries to connect to the WiFi network and in case it fails Access Point mode is started.
+In this mode you can connect to its WiFi network (search for DESKMATIK wifi network and connect to it using your phone or pc, default password is 123456789), navigate to default IP which is 192.168.4.1 in web browser and setup your WiFi network credentials.
+Now, when the ESP is connected to your local network you can navigate to it's ip (either static IP configured in config.h or provided by your router) and controll the desk using web interface.
 The desk control is done over simple http requests at the moment.

 ### To be done:
 - Create step by step documentation.